Texas abortion law: Supreme Court’s failure to act means new rule goes into effect today

 A controversial and restrictive new abortion law goes into effect in Texas today due to the Supreme Court’s failure to act on challenges to the law, reports CNN.
 The new law effectively bans most abortions in the state if the fetus is over 6 weeks old.
 Six weeks is when a heartbeat is able to first be detected in some cases.
-However, that timeframe is also before many women know they are pregnant, meaning the legal window for them to have an abortion is already closed by the time they are aware of the pregnancy.
+However, that timeframe is also before many women know they are pregnant, meaning the legal window for them to have an abortion would already be closed by the time they are aware of the pregnancy.

 But the restrictive new law goes even further than limiting the time frame.
 It also allows any person in the country to bring a civil suit against anyone who helps assist a pregnant person who seeks an abortion in Texas after six weeks.
 This means a private citizen from, say, Montana, could sue a priest, family friend, or even an Uber driver, for example, if they are believed to be assisting someone seeking an abortion in Texas.